Esshahn/cryptoticker/README.md

 # cryptoticker

-Simple python script that downloads crypto currency information from coinmarketcap.com
+Simple python script that downloads crypto currency information from coinmarketcap.com and sends emails with summaries

+* downloads current prices
+* lets you specify which currencies you want to get info about
+* lets you specify your personal portfolio and displays it's current worth
+* sends you above data as a plain text email

 ## Prerequisites